 # Set the ssh-agent service to start automatically and manually start it now Get-Service ssh-agent | Set-Service -StartupType Automatic # Run the ssh-agent process to start the ssh-agent service ssh-agent

-Import your key into the ssh-agent by running
+Import your key into the ssh-agent.
+To do this, run

-ssh-add on the command line and then following the instructions.
+ssh-add on the command line and then follow the instructions.
 By default, the agent adds the

 %USERPROFILE%\.ssh\id_rsa key and prompts you for the password.

 To use a different key, you can specify it as an argument: